bmetea/rrmvp/docs/segment-events-tracking.md

 ## Manual Tracking Methods

-These events can be triggered manually using the `useSegmentAnalytics` hook:
+These events can be triggered manually using the `useAnalytics` hook:

 ### Product Interactions